 The quality of your skincare routine has a lot to do with the condition of your skin.
 Adding a few changes to your daily routine can help keep hyperactive oil glands in check.

-- Wash your face with a cleanser with salicylic acid once in the morning and once at night.
+But, be careful not to overdo it.
 Overwashing your skin can actually cause your skin to produce more oil, so stick to twice a day.

-- Use a Witch Hazel toner one to three times a day after cleansing to refine pores and prevent acne breakouts.
+Use a Witch Hazel toner one to three times a day after cleansing to refine pores and prevent acne breakouts.

-- Rubbing your face dry after cleansing can aggravate your skin.
+Rubbing your face dry after cleansing can aggravate your skin.
 Instead, gently pat your face dry with a towel or washcloth.

-- Blotting papers or cleansing cloths are a good option if you experience greasy skin while you are at work or school.
+Blotting papers or cleansing cloths are a good option if you experience greasy skin while you are at work or school.
 Keep cleansing cloths in your purse or backpack and use them as needed when out and about.

-- To remove dead skin cells and debris from your face, use a gentle exfoliant once or twice a week.
+“To remove dead skin cells and debris from your face, use a gentle exfoliant once or twice a week.”

-- Once a week, use a facial mask with clay or charcoal to deep clean your pores and help absorb excess oil.
+Once a week, use a facial mask with clay or charcoal to deep clean your pores and help absorb excess oil.

-- If you have blackheads, use a pore strip once a week to unclog your pores instead of squeezing and picking at your skin.
+If you have blackheads, use a pore strip once a week to unclog your pores instead of squeezing and picking at your skin.

-- Wear non-comedogenic makeup.
+The ingredients in your makeup and skincare products can have a big impact on your skin's quality and condition.
 Wearing heavy creams and foundations can clog your pores and cause breakouts.
 Keep your makeup light and avoid formulas that feel heavy or sticky.